emipa606/BloodTypesBloodBag/README.md

 Blood Type Compatibility
 		Your ABO blood type is based on the presence or absence of the A and B antigens on your red blood cells.
 The A blood type has only the A antigen and the B blood type has only the B antigen.
 The AB blood type has both A and B antigens, and the O blood type has neither A nor B antigen.

 		By the time you are six months old, you naturally develop antibodies against the antigens your red blood cells lack.
 For instance, a person with A blood type will have anti-B antibodies, and a person with B blood type will have anti-A antibodies.
-If you have type A blood, you cannot receive B blood because your body's anti-B antibodies will fight the B blood's B antigens.
+If you have type A blood, you cannot receive B blood because your body&apos;s anti-B antibodies will fight the B blood&apos;s B antigens.
 It is crucial we have all blood types available to our patients.

 from https://www.bswhealth.com/patient-tools/blood-center/Pages/blood-type-genetics-and-compatibility.aspx